TinyFormer: Efficient Transformer Design and Deployment on Tiny Devices: TinyFormer: A Framework of Resource-Efficient Model Searching and Deployment

 To verify the conjecture, we count the distribution of $x_{norm}$ of LayerNorm in first \texttt{DoT} Architecture.
 As shown in Fig. \ref{fig:fig-tinyformer-distribution_qlayernorm}(a), the normalized data is mapped to the range of $-2.0$ to $9.3$.
 Rounding the small range of normalization results to \texttt{INT16} causes a large loss of precision.
 On the other hand, the range of \texttt{INT16} is not fully utilized by $x_{norm}$.
 Adopting \texttt{INT16} to store the normalized data will waste $99.98\%$ of integer values, presented in Fig. \ref{fig:fig-tinyformer-distribution_qlayernorm}(a).

-Aiming to tackle this problem, \textit{Scaled-LayerNorm} is proposed to perform integer-only inference instead of LayerNorm.
+To tackle this problem, \textit{Scaled-LayerNorm} is proposed to perform integer-only inference instead of naive quantized LayerNorm.
 As shown in Fig. \ref{fig:fig-tinyformer-distribution_qlayernorm}(b), we enlarge the normalized results by $2^{(8-1)}$ to reduce the numeric precision loss in quantization.
 After the linear transformation, the results are stored as \texttt{INT16} format, while it also includes the $2^{(8-1)}$ factor.
 In re-quantization step, we fold $\frac{1}{2^{(8-1)}}$ into scaling factor $S$ to ensure mathematical equivalence.
 Expanding the numerical range of $x_{norm}$ prevents significant accuracy drop caused by large precision loss.
 With the approaches above, we reach a significant speed-up in LayerNorm inference, with only slight accuracy drop.
+Detailed experimental results of Scaled-LayerNorm is presented in Sec. \ref{sub-runtime}.